aws/aws-cdk/packages/@aws-cdk/cfnspec/README.md

 # AWS CDK CloudFormation Tools

-To update the CloudFormation spec, from the root of the CDK repo run
+To update the CloudFormation spec, you can run `bump-cfnspec.sh` from a clean repo, as so -

 ```
 ./scripts/bump-cfnspec.sh
 ```

-However, if you have CDK dependencies installed and the cfnspec module built, instead run
+If you wish to only update the CFN spec, make sure to install all dependencies and build the `cfnspec` module, and then you can just run:

 ```
 yarn update